AK-47 rifle inventor Mikhail Kalashnikov dies at 94

 Mikhail Timofeyevich Kalashnikov was born on November 10, 1919 - during the civil war that followed the Bolshevik Revolution - into a large peasant family in the village of Kurya in the remote Altai region of southern Siberia.

-In Soviet times, he was twice honoured as "Hero of Socialist Labour" and became a Stalin Prize and Lenin Prize laureate.
+In Soviet times, he was twice honored as "Hero of Socialist Labor" and became a Stalin Prize and Lenin Prize laureate.
 Once a Red Army sergeant, he was given the rank of colonel in 1969 and subsequently rose to become a two-star general.

 In the West, his invention might have made him a millionaire.
 In Russia, despite all the Kremlin plaudits and decorations, he was not a rich man and lived in a modest Soviet-era apartment in Izhevsk.